FAC8/FAC9-planning/gitbooktutorial.md

 ##Creating a file on the GitBook

 Next you want to create some new files.
 "That's easy!"
 I hear you say, but no. GitBook has made this very simple sounding task as annoying as possible.

-For simplicity's sake it is advised to re-use the folder structure of prior gitbooks.

 1) Find your new gitbook through the founders & coders organisation on gitbook and go into it.